iPhone Buying Guide (2026): Which Model & Storage to Get

 If you are in the market for a new iPhone, here are my recommendations.
-In short, buy the latest iPhone model and unless you know you need the extra storage it's likely that you don't need to get an upgraded capacity.
+In short, buy the latest iPhone model, and unless you know you need the extra storage, it's likely that you don't need to get an upgraded capacity.

-When should I get a new iPhone?
+How often should I get a new iPhone?

 This is largely up to you.
 Some people upgrade every year, some every 2 or 3 years.
 But these days iPhones are made so well that you can really go much longer than that if the new features don't excite you.
 In general, I recommend: